canonical/netbox/charm/docs/tutorial/getting-started.md

 ```

 If the host `netbox_hostname` can be resolved to the correct IP (the load balancer IP),
-you should be able to browse NetBox in the url http://netbox_hostname/netbox-tutorial-netbox
+you should be able to browse NetBox in the URL http://netbox_hostname/netbox-tutorial-netbox

-You can check the proxied endpoints with the command:
+You can check the endpoints behind the proxy with the command:
 ```
 juju run traefik-k8s/0 show-proxied-endpoints --format=yaml
 ```